Japan’s 2026 Legal and Regulatory Changes: What You Need to Know

 14. Financial Market and Insurance Oversight

-Life insurance firms and financial institutions will face tighter consumer protection rules following major fraud revelations.
+Financial institutions and life insurers will face tighter consumer protection rules after recent fraud cases.

 Purpose: Prevent misconduct and protect customers